TeskaLabs/black-swan-gargoyle-android/docs/START_SERVICE.md

 context.sendBroadcast(broadcastIntent);
 ```

-you also need to explicitly enable the data sending to our servers.

 ### Enabling sending to the server

 To enable the optional function of sending the collected data to our servers for further analysis, please put the following code inside the `<application></<application>` tag in your application manifest XML file: